-With unique geology, dramatic landscapes, and charming towns the land of fire and ice is like no place else.
+With unique geology, dramatic landscapes, and charming towns, the land of fire and ice is like no other place.
 Discover hidden hotspots and popular marvels in our guide to the best places to visit in Iceland.

 Iceland is unlike anywhere else.

-Stand in a 45-kilometer caldera.
+Stand in a 45-kilometre caldera.
 Wander through steaming lava fields.
 Witness the northern lights dance across an open horizon.

 In a country that’s no bigger than the state of Kentucky, there’s a greedy stash of stunning places to visit in Iceland.